 Natasha von Braun was born in Moscow.
 From early childhood she was engaged in various types of creativity from sewing to comics, in school years she was shooting short films.
-She received the profession of artist-animator, also she studied film directing and sculpture.
+She received the profession of artist-animator, also she studied cinematography and sculpture.

-The author's portfolio includes two a dozen group exhibitions and about two dozen personal projects.
+The author's portfolio includes two a dozen group exhibitions and more than two dozen personal projects.
 The author’s artworks are in private collections in the USA, Europe and Russia.